Quick answer

 The points of issue

-- Cut-up anthology by Beiles, Burroughs, Corso, and Gysin, issued in printed wrappers
+- Cut-up anthology by Beiles, Burroughs, Corso, and Gysin, issued as a sewn softcover in original blue-and-white printed wrappers designed by Brion Gysin, with the spine lettered in blue

-- First printing with no statement of later printings
+- First printing of roughly one thousand copies with no statement of later printings, conforming to the points in Maynard & Miles A3(a)

 How to confirm the first-printing statement